 Even if it is more expensive to do things cleanly (and I’m not convinced of that beyond a two-week horizon), it’s also less risky.
 A messy system is full of unhedged calls, each of which can cost an unpredictable amount should they ever be exercised.
 We’ve all seen what this can do in the financial markets, and the scary thing is that failure, if it comes, can be sudden—everything is fine until it isn’t.
 I’ve seen a few systems which are just too hard to change to keep up with the competition and the owners are in real trouble.

-So that makes refactoring like buying an option too.
+To me, that makes refactoring like buying an option too.
 I pay a premium now so that I have more choices about where I might take the code later.
 This is a mundane and obvious activity in many aspects of business—although not, it seems, software development.
 I don’t need to spend this money if I know exactly what will happen, if I have perfect knowledge of the relevant parts of the future, but I don’t recall when I last saw this happen.

 So, the next time you have to deal with implausible delivery dates, don’t talk about Technical Debt.
 Debt is predictable and can be managed, it’s just another tool.
 Try talking about an Unhedged Call.
 Now all we need is a way to price Code Smells.